 ExtenZe is a male enhancement dietary supplement containing natural ingredients.
 It reportedly helps boost sexual performance, desire, and pleasure by increasing the size of an erection.
 It contains a combination of ingredients that previous studies suggest may be effective in treating ED.

-ExtenZe is a proprietary herbal blend containing several active ingredients that may help treat ED, such as:
+ExtenZe is a proprietary herbal blend containing several active ingredients that may help treat ED.
+The company has a variety of products with different ingredients.
+Some of the active ingredients include:

 L-arginine is an amino acid that may help achieve erections easier and maintain them longer.
 Evidence suggests it may work in combination with other ED ingredients.